-6.11 Sporting Facilities
+5.11 Sporting Facilities

 The College is very proud of its sporting tradition, and many members have competed in both College and University teams in recent years, in a wide variety of sports.
 The College Boat Club is very active and has an arrangement to use facilities at the Cambridge '99 Rowing Club where the College's boats are stored.
 Details of how to book punts may be found on the CR web site and the punts are located at St John's College.
-There is a Fitness Room in the Library Building.
+There is a Fitness Room in the Luzio Building, and an Erg Room and a Weights Area in the MPH Bikeshed.
 Members also have access to the squash courts at Fitzwilliam College.